-The ATO have started a crackdown on the taxation of family trusts, in particular where they are used to make distributions to beneficiaries paying tax at lower rates, when the benefit does not flow to the beneficiary.
+The ATO is continuing its crackdown on the taxation of family trusts, in particular where they are used to make distributions to beneficiaries paying tax at lower rates, when the benefit does not flow to the beneficiary.

 Many family groups will need to reconsider how they are using their family trust.
-Their TR 2022/4 and PCG 2022/2 set out the ATO's updated guidance on trust distributions and reimbursement agreements.
-See further details below at 27.
+TR 2022/4 and PCG 2022/2 set out the ATO's updated guidance on trust distributions and reimbursement agreements.
+See further details below at (28).